objetos/q_bool/_index.md

 ---
+bookCollapseSection: true
-weight: 7
+weight: 6
 draft: false
 ---

-# Quadrille boolean operators
+# boolean operators

 The [static](https://developer.mozilla.org/en-US/docs/Glossary/Static_method) boolean operators `NEG`, `OR`, `XOR`  `AND` and `DIFF` allows a programmer to create a complex quadrille by combining simpler ones.